marko-knoebl/slides/sections/node-and-npm/36-local-modules-en.md

 import mainMessage, { message1 } from './messages.js';
 ```

-the filename extension is optional:
+in node, the filename extension is optional:

 ```js
 import mainMessage, { message1 } from './messages';